-This form, officially known as R-7006, allows the agent, generally a qualified individual such as an accountant, to prepare and submit tax information to the Department of Revenue on behalf of the grantor.
+A tax power of attorney, officially known as R-7006, allows the agent, generally a qualified individual such as an accountant, to prepare and submit tax information to the Louisiana Department of Revenue on behalf of the principal.

 Vehicle Power of Attorney

-This type of power of attorney, officially known as Form TR-41 allows the agent to buy, sell, and handle the necessary paperwork with the Arkansas Department of Motor Vehicles on the grantor’s behalf.
+A vehicle power of attorney allows the agent to buy, sell, and handle the necessary paperwork with the Louisiana Office of Motor Vehicles and the Louisiana Department of Revenue on the principal's behalf.